 A. Very important.
-The application package is the basis on which the board will determine an individual's candidacy.
-Consequently, attention to detail and compliance with directions are critically important.
+The application package is the basis on which the board will determine an individual's candidacy, and attention to detail and compliance with directions are critically important.
 Both qualities reflect the kind of officer who will excel in LEAP.
-Board members have limited time to evaluate a candidate; errors will lead to ineligibility or lower scores.
+Board members have limited time to evaluate a candidate; errors in the application will lead to ineligibility or lower board scores.